DBremen/DirksWiki/docs/General/Advanced_Google_Search.md

 filetype
 --------

--   filetype:kml or kmz (go to google mymaps google.com/mymaps and import map)
+-   filetype:kml OR kmz (go to google mymaps google.com/mymaps and import map)

 -   filetype:dat OR filetype:csv